 35. Corn Dosa

-- Blend these ingredients and make smooth paste for the dosa batter.
+- Blend these ingredients and make a smooth paste for the dosa batter.

 - In this paste, add some Rice flour and Water, and mix well.